You empower young women in rural Cambodia through education.

 With CKC you support two projects located in the rural province of Prey Veng.

-- Mekhala House is dedicated to providing education and development opportunities to girls who are at-risk or orphaned.
+- Mekhala House is dedicated to providing education and development opportunities to at-risk girls.
 Our aim is to empower the girls so they can improve their lives and lift themselves and their families out of poverty.
 Find out how you can empower these girls.

 - Mekhala Learning is a school offering free computer, internet and English lessons for high school and university students from poor, underprivileged families.
 Find out more about how you can get involved with the learning center.